These addicting Bacon Wrapped Shrimp work for both appetizers and dinner! This easy to make shrimp recipe is always a hit…because, bacon.

 An Easy Shrimp Appetizer OR Dinner Recipe!

 Because who can decide?
-This BBQ Bacon Wrapped Shrimp recipe is literally so good, we make it all he damn time.
+This Bacon Wrapped Shrimp recipe is literally so good, we make it all he damn time.

 You can put that together in a minute or two while the shrimp is baking in the oven.
 Bake, baste, broil and done.
 Three easy steps to getting the most delicious bacon wrapped shrimp ever!